 Hotel Atmospheres continues with the ideal Latin Quarter location and great value, 4-star hotel theme.
 With a trendy vibe and brightly colored rooms, guests raved about this hotel’s helpful staff and quiet location.
 The metro, cafés, markets and top Paris sights are all conveniently located.
-Check latest prices.
+Check latest prices or Book now.

 Saint-Germain is très chic with its high-end art galleries and shops.
 The main boulevard is busy with cafés and movie theaters.
 But, as you veer off onto the smaller streets and go deeper into the neighborhood, you’ll find museums, historic churches, and local spots perfect for classic Parisian café people-watching.
 Luxembourg Gardens, the Louvre, Notre Dame, and Sainte-Chappelle are all nearby.

 Hotel de Buci by MH is where I stayed for my December 2016 trip to Paris.
-It’s my favorite hotel in Paris to date.
-In fact, it’s likely to be where I stay next time, too.
+It’s one of my favorite hotel in Paris to date.
 Why did I love it?

-Hotel Le Six has been ranked one of the top 25 hotels in France.
+Hotel Le Six has been ranked as one of the top 25 hotels in France.
 The hotel looks exquisitely managed and has a modern flair.
 It’s located close to the Luxembourg Gardens and 3 metro stations.
 Past guests rave about the friendly and helpful staff.
 This hotel is consistently high-rated and among the top 25 hotels in Paris on TripAdvisor.
-Check latest prices.
+Check latest prices or Book now.

 Hotel Luxembourg Parc is situated near the gardens it names.
 In keeping with its location, the hotel grounds are decorated with window boxes and draping greenery down the sides of the building.
 The hotel’s ambiance and tucked away, but convenient, location makes it a popular choice in Paris.
-Check latest prices.
+Check latest prices or Book now.

 Where do you like to stay in Paris?
 Do you have a favorite Arrondissement or hotel?